yphil-dev/petrolette/README.md

 Read about it in French [ici](https://linuxfr.org/users/philippemc/journaux/decollage-de-la-petrolette-de-l-espace) ; Test instance [here](http://petrolette.space/).

-## Petrolette is a personal track-free online RSS news reader
+## Petrolette is a track-free online news reader

 [Pétrolette](http://takeoff.petrolette.space/) is a #paranoid news reader, usable right away (no installation, no registration, nothing) **totally free of charge**.
 It doesn’t ask you to register or create any sort of account, and won’t even ask your name.
 What you are reading is nobody’s (and certainly not GAFAM’s) business.